Everyone and their dog is harping on about losing weight this time of year, and with every New Year comes a new "secret" –

 Yup...that's it.
 That's the "big secret".

-How do we achieve the 500 calorie deficit?
-Counting calories is again, probably not a shocking revelation but guess what?
+Let's consider a quick question; how do we actually achieve the 500-calorie deficit?
+Counting calories is again, probably not a shocking revelation, but guess what?
 It works.

-I do have a very good "hack" and this may sound a bit over the top.
+I do however, have a very good "hack", and this may sound a bit over the top but bare with me.
 If you truly want to shave off calories without compromising too much on your favourite things, weigh them.

-On most packaging now it should show the nutritional information, some may only show it per 100g, some by portion.
+On most packaging now it should state the nutritional information; some may only show it per 100 grams, some by portion size.
+I am writing this based on the UK so this obviously may not be the case where you are.

-A great example of this was just the other night when I went to add my normal squirt of BBQ sauce on my dinner.
-With a quick look at the label I noticed the portion size was 15g and that was 84 calories!
-I put my plate on the scales and squeezed out 15g of sauce and very quickly realised where I could save probably over 100 calories as I use waaaaaay more than a portion size!!
+A great example of a lack of previous portion control, was just the other night when I went to add my normal squirt of BBQ sauce on my dinner.
+With a quick look at the label, I noticed the portion size was 15 grams and that was 84 calories!
+I put my plate on the scales, squeezed out 15 grams of sauce and very quickly realised where I could save probably over 100 calories, as I use waaaaaay more than a portion size!!

 Get to know what those calories look like and then make a choice.

-Here is where I personally (quite literally) trim the fat -
+Here is where I personally and quite literally, trim the fat –

-Fried eggs - measure the oil (save around 50kcal)
+Fried eggs - measure the oil (save around 50 calories)

-Butter on toast - (smaller amount or sometimes none if I'm really trying - save around 100kcal)
+Butter on toast – (a smaller amount or sometimes none if I'm really trying – save around 100 calories)

-Coffee - black and maybe no sugar (if the coffee is good - save around 50kcal)
+Coffee – black and maybe no sugar (if the coffee is good – save around 50 calories)

-Sauces - measure them and save around 100kcal (in my case!)
+Sauces – measure them and save around 100 calories (in my case!).

-Try and keep each meal to around 600ish calories then I still have a little room for snacks but be mindful of the calories.
+I try and keep each meal to around 600-ish calories, then I still have a little room for snacks, but again, staying conscious of the calories.

-With this said it needs to be noted that the progress will NOT be a nice simple drop every day.
-Mine for example looks more like a heartbeat going down the stairs.
-Sometimes I'm up a little, sometimes I'm up a lot but over time the goal is it's always trending down.
+With this said, it needs to be noted that the progress will NOT be a nice simple drop every day.
+Mine, for example, looks more like a heartbeat going down the stairs.
+Sometimes I'm up a little, sometimes I'm up a lot, but over time the goal is that it's always trending down.

-It's important to weigh yourself everyday to understand your weight fluctuates naturally.
-Weighing yourself only once or twice a week can be a disaster mentally if you happen to weight yourself on a "heavy" day.
+It's important to weigh yourself every day to understand your weight fluctuates naturally.
+Weighing yourself only once or twice a week can be a disaster mentally if you happen to weigh yourself on a "heavy" day.

 Nerd time!